CHALLENGING DAY HIKE

 The trails are not continuous on either side of Wilson Valley, so smartphone with the Avenza app is recommended if not proficient with topographic maps.

 The area is hot May-October.
 The long walks along brushy ridges interspersed with grassy oak woodlands can be lovely in pleasant weather.
-Flowers can be excellent in April of years with evenly spaced rains.

 Use your own judgment.
 Be safe.
 Don't hesitate to return the way you came if conditions are dangerous.